bmuschko/ckad-prep/2-configuration.md

 ## Creating a security context

 1. Create a Pod named `secured` that uses the image `nginx` for a single container.
 Mount an `emptyDir` volume to the directory `/data/app`.
-2. Files created on the volume should use the group ID 3000.
+2. Files created on the volume should use the filesystem group ID 3000.
 3. Get a shell to the running container and create a new file named `logs.txt` in the directory `/data/app`.
 List the contents of the directory and write them down.

 <details><summary>Show Solution</summary>